lillilong97/RN-52_mbed_library/README.md

 **Note:** All commands must end with `\r\n`, given by the `endcmd_s` variable in the header file.
 This communicates the Carriage Return (`<CR>`) and the new line character.

+### Play/Pause

+`play_pause()`

+Sends the play/pause command to the RN-52 module.
+This should play or pause the current track on the connected device.

+### Volume Up

+`vol_up()`

+Sends the volume up command to the RN-52 module.

+**Note:** This command does not seem to be compatible with iOS devices, but works as expected with Windows 10 computers.

+### Volume Down

+`vol_down()`

+Sends the volume down command to the RN-52 module.

+**Note:** This command does not seem to be compatible with iOS devices, but works as expected with Windows 10 computers.

+### Next Track

+`next()`

+Sends the next track command to the RN-52 module.
+This will skip to the next track on the connected device.

+### Last Track

+`last()`

+Sends the last track command to the RN-52 module.
+This will skip to the previous track on the connected device.

+### Set Name

+`set_name(char name)`

+Sets the name of the device to the desired char array.
+This is useful to more easily identify the module when pairing and connecting to the device.

+The default name is RN52-XXXX, where XXXX is the last four digits of the MAC address of the module.

 # RN-52 Bluetooth Daughter Board